dar920910/TextWordsSearchTool/README.md

 2. Open either <https://localhost:5002> or <http://localhost:5001> URL in your web browser.
 3. Upload a text file and then click the "Read the Uploaded File" button on the webpage.
 4. Select any action to execute parsing the uploaded text file.
-5. Investigate analysis results of this tex file on the webpage.
+5. Investigate analysis results of this text file on the webpage.

 ### :computer: Using Project's Console Application